foldl/chatllm.cpp/docs/fun.md

 Use the _reversed role_ mode to allow the LLM to proactively participate in the conversation.

 Note: part of this feature is implemented in the frontend.
+Only a few models supports this (searching for `append_user_opening`).

 ```
 main -m qwen2.5-1.5b.bin --reversed_role -i -p "Hello"